WTIGER001/sfcmap/README.md

 - Markers and Marker Groups can be toggled from the map

 ## Development
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
-Run npm start to start the application in debug mode
+Run `npm start` to start the application in debug mode

 ## Known Issues
 - After login you have to refresh
 - LOTS of requests for data when a map is calibrated

+### Mobile Device Issues
+- Tab icons are too small
+- Measure and Calibrate dont work because there is no real 'mouse move' events
+- Managers (map, marker and groups) are in dialogs and are too small - Separate to separate pages with a router
+- Auto expansion of tabs is annoying - make this a preference
+- Tab close is too small.
+I want to swipe to close
+- Map pane doesn't scroll on overflow
+- would be nice to full screen or PWA
+- Clicking on the measure or calibrate should diable the action
+- Wipe / Pan should close tab (not sure why this is not working...
+HammerJS has been included) (actually, the rest of it worked surprisingly well!)

-## TODO
+## To Do
-My TODO List

 ### Priority 1
-- Login Sequence --- Fix completely...Basically dont do anything unless they are logged in... consider anonymous users
+- Login Sequence --- Fix completely...Basically don't do anything unless they are logged in... consider anonymous users
-- Data Loading order seems recursive
+- Data Loading order seems recursive, fix this so there is not a ridiculous number of reloads
 - Migrate to Firestore, Use batches, deeper structure.
 - Fix icons in 'fixed' mode, they seem to move around as you zoom
 - Export / import icons
 - Upload Progress
+- Redo some of the RxJS to use tap

 ### Prority 2
-- Try out some plugins
--- Draw
 - Router for maps and 'back button'.
 Router should also support a coordinate center and zoom
-- Smoother zoom ( less spacing between Zoom levels) (Hard)
+- Smoother zoom ( less spacing between Zoom levels) (I think this is a setting in the map)
 - Select marker from layer list
 - True Layers (e.g. Country borders, quarters) and allow polygons, lines, text and markers
 - Draw & edit polygons, lines, and text